Further information about the programme

 James doesn't believe natural remedies are a replacement for conventional drugs, but they have been used traditionally to ease the symptoms of a range of minor self-limiting disorders.
 Many plant-based remedies are not clinically tested like conventional drugs because they are traditional recipes that companies cannot patent.
 If you want to give them a go, just make sure you follow a few common sense guidelines.

-In the programme, people who suffer from various everyday ailments try James’s remedies.
+In the series, people who suffer from various everyday ailments try James’s remedies.
 These are illustrative examples and are not clinical trials.
 Their opinions are subjective and do not prove if the remedies are effective.
 Many factors can influence results and the remedies might work for some and not others.

 This week's recipes